Peter Gelderloos is the right side speaker and left is

 His ability to build up arguments and debate is incredible and this helped us a lot to understand very well the condition of the anarchist movement in U.S.A. as also the problems and the limitations that the American commrades face.
 More than 150 people came to his lecture in Nosotros in 7 March 2007 and for almost 3 hours Peter Gelderloos used the American map to explain to us what is happening in all areas and to answer all our questions.

-that Peter Gelderloos gave for
+This is an interview that Peter Gelderloos gave for

 Why are you an anarchist?